mdavids/rfc/content/draft-davids-forsalereg-12.md

 it contains and to automatically publish certain information from it on a website or elsewhere.
 However, there is a risk if the domain name holder publishes a malicious URI or one that points to improper content.
-This may result in reputational damage for the party parsing the record.
+This may result in reputational damage to the party parsing the record.

 An even more serious scenario arises when the content of the TXT record is insufficiently validated and sanitized, potentially enabling attacks such as XSS or SQL injection.